Connect with others who understand.

 Duchenne muscular dystrophy (DMD) is a progressive muscle disease that usually appears in early childhood.
 As the most common inherited muscle disorder in children, DMD causes muscle weakness over time, making movement less stable.
 If you’re a new or expecting parent, you might wonder if there’s a way to prevent DMD or slow it down.

-Duchenne muscular dystrophy is a genetic condition (passed down through family DNA), so it can’t be prevented.
+DMD is a genetic condition (typically passed down through family DNA), so it can’t be prevented.
 However, early diagnosis can help guide treatment, give you access to support groups, and connect you with ongoing clinical trials for new therapies.
-Although there’s no cure, early intervention may help slow DMD progression so your child can maintain their muscle strength longer.
+Although there’s no cure, early intervention may help slow DMD progression so your child can maintain muscle strength longer.

-Although you can’t prevent DMD, understanding how it starts and what signs to look for can help you get the support you need.
+You can’t prevent DMD, but understanding how it starts and what signs to look for can help you get the support you need.
 Here are six key facts about Duchenne muscular dystrophy.

 1. DMD Stems From Mutations of the Dystrophin Gene

 Because the dystrophin gene is on the X chromosome, DMD mostly affects boys, according to the Muscular Dystrophy Association.
-Typically, females have two X chromosomes (XX), while males have one X and one Y chromosome (XY).
+Typically, females have two X chromosomes, and males have one X and one Y chromosome.
 If a female inherits a mutated dystrophin gene, the second X chromosome can often compensate by providing a working copy.
-Males typically have only one X chromosome, and without a backup, a person is much more likely to develop DMD.
+Males typically have just one X chromosome, and without a backup, a person is much more likely to develop DMD.

 2. Early Symptoms May Point to a Need for Testing

-The main symptom, muscle weakness, typically starts in a child’s core muscles before affecting the limbs, beginning with the legs.
-Recognizing these early signs can help you decide when to seek diagnostic testing.
+The main symptom, muscle weakness, typically starts in the core muscles before affecting the limbs, beginning with the legs.
+Recognizing these initial signs can help you decide when to seek diagnostic testing.

 Early signs and symptoms of Duchenne muscular dystrophy include: